outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - activating genes or proteins inhibiting s-phase or death phase of cell cycle once the cell is malignantly transformed (is missing a 'protogen' as opposed to having an 'antigen', an 'opposite' vaccine target)
       - preventing degradation of pain or other immune signals by repeated exposure to triggers like heat
       - decreasing cell cycle timing in susceptible or vulnerable cells to reduce chance of mutation persistence after cell division
+      - injecting any cancerous regions found with pro-health mutations or immune cell formation to offset ratio of healthy or immune cells & malignant cells produced by cancerous processes

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)